self-actuated/actuated.com/posts/2023-10-25-arm-ci-cncf-ampere.md

 ## Managed Arm CI for CNCF projects

-At KubeCon EU, I spoke to [Chris Aniszczyk](https://www.linkedin.com/in/caniszczyk/), CTO at the CNCF, and told him about some of the results we'd been seeing with actuated customers, including Fluent Bit, which is a CNCF project.
+At KubeCon EU, I spoke to [Chris Aniszczyk](https://www.linkedin.com/in/caniszczyk/), CTO at the [Cloud Native Computing Foundation (CNCF)](https://cncf.io), and told him about some of the results we'd been seeing with actuated customers, including Fluent Bit, which is a CNCF project.
 Chris told me that many teams were either putting off Arm support all together, were suffering with the slow builds that come from using QEMU, or were managing their own infrastructure which was underutilized.

 [Equinix](https://deploy.equinix.com/) provides a generous amount of credits to the CNCF under [CNCF Community Infrastructure Lab (CIL)](https://github.com/cncf/cluster), including access to powerful Ampere Q80 Arm servers ([c3.large.arm64](https://deploy.equinix.com/product/servers/c3-large-arm64/)), that may at times be required by Equinix customers for their own Arm workloads.